-Great Expectations is the thirteenth novel by Charles Dickens and first appeared as a weekly serial between 1860-1861 in the journal All the Year Round, a magazine which Dickens himself owned.
+Great Expectations is the thirteenth novel by Charles Dickens and first appeared as a weekly serial between 1860-1861 in the journal All the Year Round, a magazine that Dickens himself owned.
 It then came out as a novel in three volumes.
-It is set in Kent and London in the early 19th century and the second novel that Dickens wrote in the first person.
+It is set in Kent and London in the early 19th century and is the second novel that Dickens wrote in the first person.
 The book addresses both social and moral issues.
-It tells the story of Pip, a young orphan who lives with his domineering older sister, and her kind-hearted husband: it’s a true bildungsroman, following the protagonist’s adventures from his youth to being an adult.
+It tells the story of Pip, a young orphan who lives with his domineering older sister and her kind-hearted husband.
+It’s a true bildungsroman, following the protagonist’s adventures from his youth to being an adult.

 A nuanced distinction between good and evil

-Pip is a working-class boy, and his greatest desire, the “great expectations” to which he aspires (as it was for Charles Dickens when he was a child) is to become a gentleman: and a chance will be given to him in the most unpredictable way.
-Reading Dickens is like putting on a pair of comfortable shoes: there is Good and Evil, and in the end, the Good will win and the Evil will be punished.
+Pip is a working-class boy, and his greatest desire, the “great expectations” to which he aspires (as it was for Charles Dickens when he was a child), is to become a gentleman: and a chance will be given to him most unpredictably.
+Reading Dickens is like putting on a pair of comfortable shoes: there is Good and Evil, and in the end, the Good will win, and the Evil will be punished.

 Great Expectations is slightly different from Dickens’s standards: the distinction between what’s bad and what’s not is more nuanced, as it is for the characters, who are more complex and dramatic: many of the protagonists die in suffering and pain, and the final destiny of Pip remains uncertain until the conclusion.
 In a whirl of continuous revelations, the novel is full of powerful scenes that have become famous, like the one in the graveyard that opens the book on Christmas Eve, where Pip meets the frightening convict Abel Magwitch.